-The $6.99 asking price for the Disney Plus in the US undercuts Netflix and will likely be cheaper than Apple TV Plus, judging by reports this week.
+The $6.99 asking price for the Disney Plus in the US undercuts Netflix, but isn’t as cheap as the Apple TV Plus service, which lands at $4.99.

 Related: Everything we know about Disney Plus

-In case you’re wondering, the Gold membership costs $100 for a year and “gives members more Disney in their daily lives, including access to VIP experiences and events, discounts on D23 Expo, exclusive stories, special offers, and more!”
+In case you’re wondering, the Gold membership “gives members more Disney in their daily lives, including access to VIP experiences and events, discounts on D23 Expo, exclusive stories, special offers, and more!”
+Not ideal if you’re only seeking the Disney Plus streaming service.

 Disney Plus is the most eagerly-anticipated new streaming service of 2019, even taking Apple TV Plus into account.
 New original standalone Star Wars live-action series are coming – including an Obi-wan Kenobi spin-off starring Ewan McGregor – while there’s also a new series of Star Wars: The Clone Wars.